littleboycoding/emoji-dmenu/README.md

 💻 Select emoji via dmenu or rofi easily, 🚧 with automatic update which provided by https://emoji-api.com/ ❤️

 You can choose either xft patched dmenu or rofi
-but rofi is highly recommended because of xft supported out of the box 🤖)
+but rofi is highly recommended because of xft supported out of the box 🤖

 **Dependencies**
 - dmenu (xft patched) or rofi
-- any notification daemon (I personally use dunst)
+- curl
 - jq (which are already included in repo)
+- any notification daemon (optional but recommended)

 ## Why ❓
 Because I love emoji, and I think most people do too ! 😆